LarrySul/CLI-Send-XML-file-to-Google-Spreadsheet-via-Google-Sheets-API/README.md

 This CLI program is built on the LARAVEL FRAMEWORK.
 The program process a local or remote XML file and push the data of the XML file to a Google Spreadsheet via the Google Sheets API [Google Spreadsheet API](https://developers.google.com/sheets/).

-The Google Sheets use the REST APIs like [Sheets API](https://developers.google.com/sheets/api) and [Charts API](https://developers.google.com/chart/interactive/docs/spreadsheets/) to interact programmatically with Google Sheets.
+The Google Sheets API use the REST APIs like [Sheets API](https://developers.google.com/sheets/api) and [Charts API](https://developers.google.com/chart/interactive/docs/spreadsheets/) to interact programmatically with Google Sheets.

 ## Repo Overview 🥳🥳

-The repository contains source code for how to read XML data, format it and send to Googlesheet using the Googlesheet API.
+The repository contains source code on how to read XML data, format it and send to Googlesheet using the Googlesheet API.

 Specifications in the clone include